 R. JOSEPH RODRIGUEZ

-is a research associate in the Center for Teaching and Learning and works on projects directly associated with student learning, assessment, and achievement at The University of Texas at Austin.
-He teaches courses in American literature and language acquisition.
-He is serving on the English language arts–reading content coordinating team for the 2012 Series GED Tests, American Council of Education.
+is an assistant professor of English Education in the Department of English at The University of Texas at El Paso (beginning Fall 2013).
+Previously, he was a lecturer in the College of Education and research associate in the Center for Teaching and Learning at The University of Texas at Austin.
+Joseph teaches courses in the following areas: children's and young adult literature, content area literacy, cultural and language studies, literacy research methods, and academic writing.
+He served on the English language arts–reading content coordinating team for the 2012 Series GED Tests, The American Council on Education (ACE).

 Joseph earned a Ph.D.
 (2001) from the University of Connecticut’s Neag School of Education, a master’s degree (1999) in English from The University of Texas at Austin, and a bachelor’s degree (1997) in modern languages and literatures from Kenyon College.
-He has taught English and Spanish language arts at various levels in public schools and at the university level.
-He has worked in educational assessment and program evaluation since 2001.
-He previously served as director of assessment and accreditation services in the College of Liberal Arts and Social Sciences at the University of Houston.
+He has taught English and Spanish language arts at various levels in public schools, community colleges, and universities.
+Joseph has worked in educational assessment and program evaluation since 2001.
+He was director of assessment and accreditation services (2008-2009) in the College of Liberal Arts and Social Sciences and director of the Language Acquisition Center in the Department of Modern and Classical Languages and Department of Hispanic Studies at the University of Houston (2003-2008).

-In 1997, Joseph joined NCTE and has gained research knowledge about English language arts education and ways to collaborate for student success.
+In 1997, Joseph joined NCTE and has gained research knowledge about English language arts education and ways to collaborate with educators and families for student learning and success.
 He is the recipient of NCTE Research Foundation’s Cultivating New Voices Fellowship (2002-2004).
-He has published articles in the English Journal (2011), English Leadership Quarterly (2008), College Culture, Student Success: A Longman Topics Reader (2008), and Guide to College Reading (2003).
+He has published book chapters and research articles in Generation BULLIED 2.0: Prevention and Intervention Strategies for Our Most Vulnerable Students (2013), English Journal (2011), Notes on American Literature (2011), English Leadership Quarterly (2008), College Culture, Student Success: A Longman Topics Reader (2008), and Guide to College Reading (2003).
 In 2005, Joseph joined the Conference on English Leadership (CEL) and served on the CEL 2009 Program Committee.
-He is currently serving a term as member-at-large (2011-2013).
+Currently, he is serving a term as member-at-large (2011-2013).